miyang0628/algorithmic-recourse-credit-insurance/README.md

 This repository contains the official implementation of the paper:

-> **"Beyond Bankruptcy Prediction: Algorithmic Recourse via Constrained Counterfactual XAI and Multi-Agent LLM in Credit Insurance Underwriting"**
+> **"Algorithmic Recourse in Corporate Credit Insurance Underwriting: Domain-Constrained Counterfactual Generation and Multi-Agent LLM Report Synthesis"**

 AI-based bankruptcy prediction models have become central tools for risk management in financial industries.
 However, their binary rejection-oriented decisions leave rejected firms with no actionable guidance.
 This work proposes an **Algorithmic Recourse** framework that automatically generates actionable financial improvement roadmaps for rejected companies, going beyond mere prediction.